tinctura13/kontyp/README.md

 # Kontur test task NLP

-Here I'll strore all the stuff related to Kontyp internship
+Here I'll strore all the stuff related to test task for internship in SKB Kontur

 You can find task description and data in the "Task" folder